Other Common Names: broomtops, common broom, European broom, Irish broom, Scottish broom, Scot's broom

 General Control Strategy

 Hand pulling and digging up plants are an option for small infestations.
 Use a tool like a Weed Wrench, Extractigator, or Uprooter to leverage plants out of the ground, along with their roots.
 Check with your county noxious weed board to see if they have weed wrenches they can loan out.
+Note that soil disturbance from leveraging out plants may stimulate seed germination.
+Reduce disturbance as much as possible and control seedlings.
 Chopping, cutting or mowing is an option for flat areas.
-Cutting plants close to the ground when they are drought stressed, late summer, can provide control on plants with stems wider than 2 inches.
-Monitor plants for resprouts.
-Cutting followed by an herbicide application on new growth can also be effective.
+Cutting plants close to the ground when they are drought stressed, can provide control on plants with stems wider than 2 inches, but make sure to monitor plants for resprouts and control.
+Repeated cuttings a year over multiple years may be provide control as well.
+Combining cutting with an herbicide treatment can also be successful.

 The Scotch broom seed weevil, Exapion fuscirostre, larvae feed on seeds of Scotch broom in developing seed pods.
 The adults also feed on flowers and the tips of stems, though their damage is not significant.
 The Scotch broom bruchid, Bruchidius villosus, larvae feed on developing seeds and impact the plant's reproduction.
 For more information about the biological control of Scotch broom, please visit WSU Extension Integrated Weed Control Project.